 At one point, Dae-su has the option of executing his revenge.
 But he prefers sparing the life of his enemy because his wounded ego needs answers.
 He needs the truth.
 And this truth will end up destroying him.

 Dae-su, defeated at every level, is a different man.
 His tongue, which has gotten him into trouble many times, is no longer a problem—self-mutilation was the terrible and muted answer.
-And to preserve his mental health, he now evades the truth rather than embrace it.
+And to preserve his mental health, he now evades the truth rather than embraces it.

 His tragic smile is the perfect end to this savage masterpiece.
 It's an outcome that is both shockingly brutal and unconditionally happy.

 Oldboy is one of the best examples of film as art.
-No matter how uncomfortable, cruel and devastating the story, if it's well crafted, it can be a wonderful experience and an unforgettable piece.
+No matter how uncomfortable, cruel, and devastating the story, if it's well crafted, it can be a wonderful experience and an unforgettable piece.